Home > Worship > High Holy Days 2022

 View the Memorial Book

 Please note that we have separate order forms for members, guests, and those participating in High Holy Days through 2239.

-An email was sent on August 1 with links to reserve tickets for Rosh HaShanah and Yom Kippur.
-If you don’t receive this email, please contact Jonathan Honigman
+Emails have been sent to all members in good standing with links to reserve tickets for this year’s High Holy Days.
+If yu didn’t receive this email, please contact Jonathan Honigman

 When you arrive at Temple or JBSC for services, simply present the ticket(s) you printed at home or show us the digital version on your phone.
 If you can’t find your tickets, no worries!
 Just come to the Will Call table when you arrive!